cslarsen/csl.name/_posts/2016-05-07-lambda-macros-continuations.md

 href="http://trac.sacrideo.us/wg/wiki/R7RSHomePage">R<sup>7</sup>RS Scheme</a>.

 **NOTE:** This post is a work in progress that I'm posting early.
 The later examples doesn't include explanations, and some are outright missing.
+Also, if I get anything wrong, please let me know in the comments at the bottom.

 You can run the examples using [Chibi Scheme](Chibi Scheme).